Furth (Oberhaching)

 Furth is a part of Oberhaching, located in the Munich district of Bavaria, Germany.
-It lies at a transition point over the Hachinger Bach and is first mentioned in written sources in 1172.
+It lies at the junction of the Pegnitz and Rednitz rivers, where they form the Regnitz, and is first mentioned in written sources in 1172.

 The district of Furth borders in the north on the Perlacher Forst, in the south on the district of Deisenhofen (Oberhaching), in the west on the district of Grünwald and in the east on the district of Taufkirchen.

 Furth is well known for its excursion restaurant and beer garden Kugler Alm.
 Cyclists cross the Furth area comfortably, as an asphalted, car-free route leads from Säbener Platz in Munich through the Perlacher Forest to Furth.
 There you can take a break in the beer garden of the Kugler Alm, or extend the bike tour further into the Bavarian Oberland.